Communications Security Establishment

 History & Origins

-The agency operated for nearly fifty years without explicit statutory authority — its existence was not formally avowed by the Canadian Government until a 1974 CBC report by Peter Worthington, and was first officially confirmed in House of Commons questions only in subsequent years.
-The Office of the Communications Security Establishment Commissioner — an independent statutory office to provide oversight — was established by amendments to the National Defence Act in 2001.
+The agency operated for nearly fifty years without explicit statutory authority — its existence was not formally avowed by the Canadian Government until the 9 January 1974 CBC documentary "The Fifth Estate: The Espionage Establishment" (research by James Dubro), and was first officially confirmed in House of Commons questions only in subsequent years.
+The Office of the Communications Security Establishment Commissioner — an independent oversight office — was established by Order in Council of 19 June 1996 (P.C.
+1996-899) under the Inquiries Act, and placed on a statutory footing by amendments to the National Defence Act in the Anti-Terrorism Act of 2001 (royal assent 18 December 2001).
 CSE was placed on a comprehensive statutory footing for the first time by the Communications Security Establishment Act, S.C.
 2019, c.
 13, s.
 76, which entered into force in August 2019.4

 The 2013 Snowden disclosures included documents detailing CSE operations and Five Eyes signals-intelligence sharing arrangements, including specific reporting on CSE collection at Brazilian and other foreign government targets.
 The 2019 establishment of the Canadian Centre for Cyber Security as a CSE-led national authority for cyber-security defence and the National Security Act, 2017 introduction of explicit offensive-cyber authorities together produced the most substantial reorganisation of CSE in its history.5